Shatel: Don't play the 'what-if' game with Noah Vedral and the Husker quarterbacks

 First downs and second guesses:

-Some Nebraska fans see their Husker quarterbacks struggle.
-They see former Husker Noah Vedral completing 61% of his passes for 1,223 yards for Rutgers.
+Some Nebraska fans see their quarterbacks struggle.
+They see former Husker Noah Vedral completing 61.5% of his passes for 1,253 yards and nine touchdowns for Rutgers.

-Vedral, who is from Wahoo, has found a perfect spot in Rutgers.
-He’s shined as the Scarlet Knights’ quarterback, leading a program resurgence along with second-time coach Greg Schiano.
+The Wahoo Neumann grad found a perfect spot in Rutgers.
+He has shined for the Scarlet Knights, leading a program resurgence along with second-time coach Greg Schiano.

 Rutgers (3-5) is in contention for its first bowl game since 2014.
 For that reason alone, this week’s game with Nebraska is big.